 The CFA Institute Research Challenge is an annual global competition that provides university students with hands-on mentoring and intensive training in financial analysis.
 Students work in teams to research and analyze a publicly traded company — sometimes even meeting face-to-face with company management.
 Each team writes a research report on their assigned company with a buy, sell, or hold recommendation and may be asked to present and defend their analysis to a panel of industry professionals.

 The first Research Challenge competition was hosted by the New York Society of Security Analysts in 2002 and involved just five teams from the New York area.
-Since then, the competition has grown to involve tens of thousands of students from over 900 universities in more than 75 countries.
+Since then, the competition has grown to involve thousands of students from over 900 universities in more than 75 countries.

 How it Works